Book Now

 Vancouver Police Museum

 The Vancouver Police Museum is one of the spookiest spots visitors can check out any time of year.
 The oldest police museum in North America, it is set in the original Coroner’s Court, City Morgue, and Autopsy Facility which is over 80 years old.
 Walking into the somber room you’re met with a wall of mortuary freezers and an autopsy station where some of the city’s most gruesome murders were investigated.
-Mugshots of criminals are hung on the walls, charged with crimes committed a century ago.
 Dig into some of Vancouver’s most bizarre cases of true crime, like the ‘Milkshake Murders’ and the unsolved case of the ‘Babes in the Woods.’
-The permanent exhibits showcase original crime scene evidence, rare photos and more pieces to make your skin crawl.
-During October, a “Grisly Vancouver Tales” audio tour is included with admission.
+The Movies in the Morgue series is back by popular demand – catch screenings of scary movies like Friday the 13th and Silence of the Lambs.

 Lamplighter Public House